colbyziyuwang/notetaking-app/README.md

 ## Quick-start
 First open docker on your machine and execute the following  terminal command: docker pull kuromaple/spring-server

 Next run the image on port 8080 via the command: docker run -p 8080:8080 kuromaple/spring-server

-Lastly download the zip file from the releases/Final Submission folder and extract it. navigate within the file via application-1.0.0/bin and run ./application from the command line.
+Lastly download the zip file from the releases/Final Submission folder and extract it.
+Navigate within the file via application-1.0.0/bin and run ./application from the command line.